lingxiaoyuan/ood_mechanics/README.md

 * `model`: the name of the model to train(`mlp`,`lenet`)

 ## References
 The `main.py` file adapted three algorithms designed for out of distribution problems.
-Below are the links to these paper and the source code for the IRM algorithms which we adapted.
+Below are the links to these paper and the source code for the IRM algorithms that we adapted.
 * IRM:[Invariant Risk Minimization](https://arxiv.org/abs/1907.02893)

   Code for IRM:https://github.com/facebookresearch/InvariantRiskMinimization, licensed under [LICENCE](https://github.com/facebookresearch/InvariantRiskMinimization/blob/main/LICENSE)